 Welcome to the homepage of Sue Jackson.
 I am a therapist, writer, photographer and activist.

 Check out Writing for a selection of my recent publications.
 In Photography you will see some of my favourite offerings.
-And to find out why my neighbours and I struggled out of bed before dawn every morning last summer to race to our 5am picket simply visit my Blog.
+And to find out why my neighbours and I struggled out of bed before dawn every morning a couple of years ago to race to our 5am picket line simply visit my Blog.
 There you will discover my take on the triumphant campaign against the abominable East-West Link.
+I have no doubt that ultimately people power will trounce Adani too.
+Recording community struggles against the big end of town is one of my main preoccupations.
 The blog also features ongoing musings and images from this Australian life.
-And please do leave a message; I love conversation.
+So do please leave a message; I love conversation.

-When I accepted my son’s generous offer of a website ten years back, I did so in the hope of adding ‘one more small voice to the ever-widening, dissenting global voice’ while encouraging others to do the same.
-In 2014, I decided to re-vamp my website in order to make it feel a bit more contemporary.
-I hope you enjoy it.
+When I accepted my son’s generous offer of a website a dozen years ago, I did so in the hope of adding ‘one more small voice to the ever-widening, dissenting global voice’ while encouraging others to do the same.
+My hope for this new revamped website is just as fervent.

 I regularly communicate with people via my blog and Twitter, and I am always happy to make new connections via LinkedIn.

 Or connect with me on LinkedIn

 And, of course, you can always contact me via email at firstname.lastname@example.org